 However, even with everything good that can be said about it and its influence on the medium, there is one unfortunate similarity between Shadow Dragon and the Blade of Light and Dragon Quest III: neither game has held up especially well.
 While both games are revered in their native homeland, this can be attributed to a combination of nostalgia and the typical propensity of the medium’s earliest adopters to hold up innovators as the best in their field – even after they’ve been surpassed.
 The game had a lot to offer in 1990, but today or even just a few years later?
 Not so much.

 Between 1990 and 2020, Shadow Dragon and the Blade of Light was remade twice.
 The first remake was bundled with its direct sequel, Mystery of the Emblem, in 1994 for the Super Famicom.
 A standalone remake would be released in 2008 for the Nintendo DS under the truncated name Shadow Dragon.
 The release of the latter notably marked the first time any version of the series’ inaugural installment debuted internationally.
 While both remakes do address many of the issues present in the original game, recommending either would be a tricky proposition.
 The version included with Mystery of the Emblem cuts out several chapters and characters, thus stripping content out of an experience modern audiences would already have found lacking.
 While Shadow Dragon is a more faithful recreation, it too has deep flaws.
-It ignores certain mainstay features the series introduced in the 1990s and 2000s, and the requirements for unlocking certain bonus features, which involves purposely killing off one’s own units, are absolutely ridiculous.
-Worse is that the game doesn’t account for the mainstay features it decides to keep, which, among other issues, places the protagonist at a significant disadvantage for most of the experience.
+It discards certain mainstay features the series had introduced in the intervening time, and the requirements for unlocking certain bonus features, which involves purposely killing off one’s own units, are absolutely ridiculous.
+Worse is that the design doesn’t account for the mainstay features it decides to keep, which, among other issues, places the protagonist at a significant disadvantage for most of the experience.
 So, while the remakes arguably streamline the original’s gameplay, their own problems ensure revisiting Shadow Dragon and the Blade of Light in any form is a tough sell.